-- In a large pot on med-low heat, add oil and butter.
+- In a large pot on med-low heat, add ghee and onion.

-- One it melts, add the onion and sauté for about 20 min (mixing it around to keep from burning) or until browned.
+- Sauté for about 20 min (mixing it around every once in a while to keep from burning) or until browned.

 - Add garlic and sauté for another minute or two.